sameersbn/docker-runner-gitlab/README.md

 	sameersbn/runner-gitlab:latest
 ```

-You now have the runner to perform continous integration if GitLab CE.
+You now have the runner to perform continous integration of GitLab CE.

 Login to your GitLab CI server and add a CI build for gitlab-ce with the following build settings